rust-lang/rust/README.md

   times to exclude several variables.
 On Windows, the `TERM` environment variable is excluded by default.
 * `-Zmiri-ignore-leaks` disables the memory leak checker.
+* `-Zmiri-measureme=<name>` enables `measureme` profiling for the interpreted program.
+   This can be used to find which parts of your program are executing slowly under Miri.
+   The profile is written out to a file with the prefix `<name>`, and can be processed using the tools in the repository https://github.com/rust-lang/measureme.
 * `-Zmiri-seed=<hex>` configures the seed of the RNG that Miri uses to resolve non-determinism.
 This RNG is used to pick base addresses for allocations.
   When isolation is enabled (the default), this is also used to emulate system